The Power of Resolve

 When you get to that type of resolve, it’s not wishful thinking.
 It’s causative action.
 We cause what we want to occur in our lives.
 We are creators.
 We exist to create.
 Here’s an example of the power of resolve from one of my sons.

 My second son served a second tour in the military that wrapped up in 2012.
 This second tour was on the front lines in Afghanistan.
 There was fighting every day.
 One day he was running late to meet other men in his unit.
 Everyone was getting down on him, including the captain, to rush him along.
 Three of the other striker vehicles pulled out before him.
 When he pulled out, he immediately got word to stop.
 The three prior vehicles were just hit.
 Every man in those vehicles was killed.

 Another time in December, just before the holidays, he said, “Dad, God is great… really great!
 I was working all day, exhausted.
 I came back to the tent and laid down on a cot.
 I could barely move.
 A friend had just gotten the mail.
 He’d gotten a handheld Nintendo game.
 You know how much I love video games.
 I could hear my friend playing over there.
 I thought, “Get up!”
 Then, I thought, “No,” and I thought, “Get up!” so I got up and went over and asked if I could play the game.

 Just as my friend handed me the game, we heard it come through.
 Shooo!
 Bam!
 We looked around.
 A bullet had shot through the tent, hit the metal footlocker, ricocheted off the footlocker and hit the cot where I had been lying a few seconds before.”

-I asked my son “How you deal with this?”
+I asked my son “How do you deal with this?”